 World of Warcraft needs no introduction.
 This is a game that defined the MMORPG genre.
-If you have ever played any MMO in your life, chances are that its core inspiration was World of Warcraft.
+If you have ever played any MMO, chances are that its core inspiration was World of Warcraft.

 So profound is this game that it is popular among multiple generations of gamers.
-Whether you are from Gen X, are a millennial or from the Gen Z, there are high chances that you must have come across this masterpiece in your gaming journey.
+Whether you are from Gen X, are a millennial, or are Gen Z, there are high chances that you must have come across this masterpiece in your gaming journey.

-To see that the game not just survives, but STILL thrives since its release way back in 2004 is a testament to the incredible disruption and novelty it brought to the gaming industry.
+Seeing that the game not just survives but STILL thrives since its release in 2004 is a testament to the incredible disruption and novelty it brought to the gaming industry.

 No other game cemented the MMORPG genre as this game did.
-The game came about during the time when the majority of the world was still using dial up internet.
-And to this age of fiber lines and super fast internet, the game is still relevant.
+The game came about when most of the world still used dial-up internet.
+And in this age of fiber lines and super-fast internet, the game is still relevant.

 To many of us who were fortunate enough to experience the game in its nascent stage, with all its glory, get to enjoy the pure joy of nostalgia.
-But as far as the current state of the game goes, with its constant content updates, it is as fresh as ever.
+But as far as the game’s current state goes, with its constant content updates, it is as fresh as ever.

 This article is a dedicated build guide for desktop PC for World of Warcraft.
-Here we will talk about the hardware requirements as well as tips and pointers on choosing the best components for your system.
+Here we will discuss the hardware requirements, tips, and pointers on choosing the best components for your system.

-Luckily, like most popular online games, WoW does not require a high end hardware.
+Luckily, like most popular online games, WoW does not require high-end hardware.
 Any good budget gaming desktop would more than suffice for this gem.

 What is World of Warcraft in Brief?

 To call World of Warcraft popular would be an understatement.
-This is the most recognizable game of the industry.
+This is the most recognizable game in the industry.

 The game is set in a fantasy realm known as Azeroth.
-This is a lore-rich world with two warring factions i.e the Alliance and the Horde consisting of multiple races all with their respective backgrounds, history, culture, traits, and classes.
+This is a lore-rich world with two warring factions, i.e., the Alliance and the Horde consisting of multiple races with their respective backgrounds, history, culture, traits, and classes.

 The main attraction of the game lies in its scale.
-This is a huge game with wide ranging possibilities of things that you can do alone as well as with a group of friends.
+This is a huge game with wide-ranging possibilities of things you can do alone and with friends.

 The hallmark gameplay of the game includes playing with a group of friends against enemies (PvE) or against other players (PvP).
-Raiding, taking down bosses, clearing dungeons or fighting other players in duels, 40 vs 40 player battlegrounds are just some of the verticals that you can explore in WoW.
+Raiding, taking down bosses, clearing dungeons, or fighting other players in duels, 40 vs. 40 player battlegrounds are just some of the verticals you can explore in WoW.

-There is a also a deep player driven economy.
+There is also a deep player-driven economy.
 Therefore, you can even spend your entire time as a trader minting money in the game and exchanging items to create the best version of your character.

 Spare a Sec for a Brief Poll